racklin/zephir-testcurl/README.md

 -----------------------------

 1. Fork this project and clone.
-2. `cd ext && phpize && make install`
+2. `cd ext && phpize`
+3. `./configure --enable-testcurl && sudo make install`
-3. `php test.php' will see libcurl version from zephir php ext.
+4. `php ../test.php' will see libcurl version from zephir php ext.